vorburger/HoTea/ch.vorburger.hotea.minecraft/README.md

 HOT Minecraft plugins
 ====

-This is a Minecraft Server modu sing the Sponge modding API.
+This is a Minecraft Server mod using the Sponge modding API.

 It allows other mods to be "hot reloaded" on changes in them.